A non-traditional route into Theological Study

-These students are still eligible for entry through the non-traditional student admission process if they can demonstrate at least three years relevant experience and/or non-traditional qualifications.
+However, if you can demonstrate at least three years relevant experience and/or non-traditional qualifications, you might still be eligible through the non-traditional student admission process.
 A pass in English Language at GCSE level or its equivalent is normally required for non-traditional student entry.

-The College sometimes invites such applicants to complete an entry examination, as evidence of their ability to cope with the demands of the course.
+As evidence of your ability to cope with the demands of the course, we may invite you to complete an entry examination.
 This would normally be completed at the College, often as part of an entry interview process.